josev2046/Composting-the-Cloud-Paper-/README.md

 But it’s not just the invisible waste like carbon and heat.
 There is a very physical, solid reality to this too.

 We live in a disposable era.
-We treat technology a bit like fast food wrappers.
+We treat technology a bit like fast food.
 When a hard drive fails, when a laptop gets a bit slow, or when a format like a floppy disk or a VHS tape becomes obsolete, what do we do?
-We flush it away.
 We chuck it in the bin.

 Because we so desperately want to believe that our digital progression is clean and infinite, we hide this physical rot:

 We bury it at the local tip.
-We ship it overseas to marginalised spaces.
+We ship it overseas.
 We put it completely out of sight so we don't have to look at the decaying, plastic bodies of the tools we used to rely on.
 The old media—those cracked CD-ROMs and rusted hard drives—is the literal crap of our digital metabolism.
 It is the solid waste left behind when society digests the latest tech trend and excretes the old one.

 And this is where our work comes in.

 Spending time digging around in this discarded reality.
 Pulling damaged drives, forgotten tapes, and mouldy disks out of the rubbish.
-We can tell you firsthand: it is not glamorous.
+I can tell you firsthand: it is not glamorous.
 It’s dirty.
 It’s literal waste management.
 If society is a giant organism constantly consuming new tech and excreting the old, then I suppose the role as an archivist makes us a bit of a cultural dung beetle.

-We mean that quite seriously.
+And I mean that quite seriously.

 By rescuing this e-waste from the landfill, aren’t we practising a radical form of "waste care?"
 Taking what the modern tech world has labelled as disgusting, useless rubbish—the technological runoff that our hyper-consumptive economy has tossed aside as worthless—and rather than treating it with pathology and shame, we are composting it, pulling it apart to extract the historical and cultural nutrients still trapped inside…